Super-Arrhenius temperature dependent viscosity due to liquid-liquid phase separation in the super-cooled Kob-Andersen model: Classification Scheme

 Depending on the thermal stability of the system interfacial particles must be treated with more care.
-Two different approaches are required to alleviate the hard assignment of interfacial particles from K-means in real space and feature space.
-For feature space, we employ the commonly used Gaussian Mixture Model which utilizes multivariate Gaussians and maximize log-likelihood for a softer assignment.
-In real space, we can tag interfacial particles and switch their cluster assignment, essentially allowing clusters to grow or shrink in size.
-This co-learning strategy is iterated upon until the number of particles that change assignment is less than 1\% of the total system size, where the convergence is documented in Ref.\cite{Viet-2}.
-Once converged, we may then gather relevant data for each cluster.
-Data can be collected for the density and pressure profiles using such an order parameter, and is shown that no significant difference in these profiles after convergence, hence this order parameter can be used to identify two thermodynamically different liquid states.
-The pressure and density profiles of our model system will be described in Sec.\ref{profiles}.
+Two different approaches are required to alleviate the hard assignment of interfacial particles from K-means in the real space and feature space.
+For the feature space, we employ the commonly used Gaussian Mixture Model which utilizes multivariate Gaussians and maximizes the log-likelihood for a softer assignment.
+In real space, we can tag interfacial particles and switch their cluster assignment, allowing clusters to grow or shrink in size.
+This co-learning strategy is iterated until the number of particles that change assignment is less than 1\% of the total system size, where convergence is documented in Ref.\cite{Viet-2}.
+Once converged, we gathered the relevant data for each cluster.
+Data can be collected for the density and pressure profiles using such an order parameter, and it is shown that there is no significant difference in these profiles after convergence.
+Hence this order parameter can be used to identify two thermodynamically different liquid states.
+The pressure and density profiles of the model system are described in Section~\ref{profiles}.

-It can be shown that the need for iterations to better define the interface of the liquid-liquid separation is dependent on the thermodynamics of the system.
-If thermal fluctuations are high, the need for iteratively defining the interface is unnecessary, as averages will be dominated thermally.
-For lower temperature near or below the glass transition, the lack of thermal fluctuations calls for a more precise definition of the liquid-liquid interface.
+It can be shown that the need for iterations to better define the liquid-liquid separation interface is dependent on the thermodynamics of the system.
+If thermal fluctuations are high, the need to iteratively define the interface is unnecessary, as the averages are thermally dominated.
+For lower temperatures near or below the glass transition temperature, the lack of thermal fluctuations calls for a more precise definition of the liquid-liquid interface.